scala/legacy-svn-scala/docs/android-examples/README.txt

    * Android SDK (http://developer.android.com/sdk/).

-     Please read the file README.txt in the "android-sdk" subdirectory.
+     Please read the file README.txt in the "android-sdk" subdirectory for detailed instructions.

    * Unlocking Android book (http://code.google.com/p/unlocking-android/)

-     The subdirectory is named "unlocking-android".
+     Please read the file README.txt in the "unlocking-androidk" subdirectory for detailed instructions.

      That book is authored by Frank Ableson, Charlie Collins and Robi Sen, and is published at Manning Publications Co.
 (ISBN 978-1-933988-67-2).